-- Termination on a specific instance is undecidable (same reduction) - Query answering under common acyclicty conditions is 2ExpTime-complete (same reduction)

-Restricted chase termination

-Many results also apply to the restricted chase:

-- Termination on a specific instance is undecidable (same reduction) - Query answering under common acyclicty conditions is 2ExpTime-complete (same reduction)

-However, there is a new complication:
+- Termination on a specific instance is undecidable (same reduction) - Query answering under common acyclicty conditions is 2ExpTime-complete (same reduction) However, there is a new complication:

-Example 19.23: Consider an instance \mathcal{I} with fact p(a,b) and the following tgds:

-$$p(x, y) \to p(y, x)$$ $p(x, y) \to \exists y. p(y, y)$

-Applying the first tgd to \mathcal{I} , we obtain the set $\{p(a,b),p(b,a)\}$, which is a universal model.
+Example 19.23: Consider an instance \mathcal{I} with fact p(a,b) and the following tgds: $$p(x, y) \to p(y, x)$$ $p(x, y) \to \exists v. p(y, v)$ Applying the first tgd to I, we obtain the set $\{p(a,b),p(b,a)\}$, which is a universal model.
 The restricted chase terminates.

-However, if we apply the second tgd before the first, we can generate facts $p(a,b),p(b,n_1),p(b,a),p(n_1.n_2),p(n_1,b),p(n_2,n_3),\ldots$

-The restricted chase does not terminate.

-Observation: restricted chase termination depends on the order of rule applications

-Universal restricted chase termination

-The critical instance is not useful for universal termination of the restricted chase:

-Observation 19.24: The restricted chase always terminates over the critical instance, for any set of tgds.

-Universal restricted chase termination

-The critical instance is not useful for universal termination of the restricted chase:

-Observation 19.24: The restricted chase always terminates over the critical instance, for any set of tgds.
+However, if we apply the second tgd before the first, we can generate facts $p(a,b), p(b,n_1), p(b,a), p(n_1.n_2), p(n_1,b), p(n_2,n_3), \dots$ The restricted chase does not terminate.
+Observation: restricted chase termination depends on the order of rule applications Markus Krötzsch, July 3, 2020 Database Theory slide 27 of 30 Markus Krötzsch, July 3, 2020 Database Theory slide 28 of 30 slide 25 of 30 Universal restricted chase termination The critical instance is not useful for universal termination of the restricted chase: Observation 19.24: The restricted chase always terminates over the critical instance, for any set of tgds.
 It seems to be open if universal restricted chase is semi-decidable or even decidable.

-Universal restricted chase termination

-The critical instance is not useful for universal termination of the restricted chase:

-Observation 19.24: The restricted chase always terminates over the critical instance, for any set of tgds.

-It seems to be open if universal restricted chase is semi-decidable or even decidable.

-Nevertheless, there are sufficient criteria [Carral, Dragoste, K, 2017] - idea:

-- Perform a chase based on the critical instance ... - but weaken the restricted chase conditions on tgd applications: - When a tgd is applied, under-estimate a set of premises that the tgd is using in an arbitrary chase (not just in the critical-instance chase) - (start from given body, rename different occurrences of constants apart, retrace provenance of nulls in premise) - Extend this set of premises by applying full tgds to saturation - Use the resulting set of facts to check if the rule should be applied
+Nevertheless, there are sufficient criteria [Carral, Dragoste, K, 2017] - idea: - Perform a chase based on the critical instance ... - but weaken the restricted chase conditions on tgd applications: - When a tgd is applied, under-estimate a set of premises that the tgd is using in an arbitrary chase (not just in the critical-instance chase) - (start from given body, rename different occurrences of constants apart, retrace provenance of nulls in premise) - Extend this set of premises by applying full tgds to saturation - Use the resulting set of facts to check if the rule should be applied Markus Krötzsch, July 3, 2020 Database Theory slide 29 of Summary and Outlook The chase is an important approach for reasoning over dependencies The oblivious chase introduces more redundant nulls than the restricted chase Chase termination allows us to decide BCQ answering Several sufficient acyclcity conditions can be used for showing chase termination Next topics:

-→ If this process can be shown to terminate, then the restricted chase terminates under all instances and all tgd orders that prioritise full tgds
+- More languages of tgds with decidable entailment problems - Outlook Markus Krötzsch, July 3, 2020 Database Theory slide 30 of 30 [→] If this process can be shown to terminate, then the restrcited chase terminates under all instances and all tgd orders that prioritise full tgds